davide-casiraghi/resources/guides/getting-started/post_update_hook_guide.md

 author_github: https://github.com/kbrodej
 author_name: Klemen Brodej

-tags: ["type: howto", "domain: hooks"]
+tags: ["language: php", "framework: drupal"]
 ---

-Executes an update which is intended to update data, like entities.
+Hook_post_update executes an update which is intended to update data, like entities.

 > *These updates are executed after all hook_update_N() implementations.
 At this stage Drupal is already fully repaired so you can use any API as you wish.*